HugoSando/python-unit-test/README.md

-sample code to check github actions and pytest
+sample code to check github actions and pytest.